 To use both your Connect personal and a Connect functional account in the Google Web App (GWA), you can save yourself an extra login by "delegating" access to your functional account to your personal account.
 To do this, log into your functional account in GWA and click Settings -> Accounts.
 In ‘Grant access to your account’, click 'Add another account', enter your @ucsb.edu email address, and follow the steps.

 Then, log into your personal account in GWA and click on your email address in the upper right corner.
 Click 'Add account' and enter your functional account's @ucsb.edu address and password.
 Now whenever you click on your personal account name in the upper right corner, you will see the functional account also listed there.
 To open it, just click on it

 If you are using Outlook as your primary client, see the instructions for delegating access in Outlook.

 Logging into both your Connect/Google Apps and personal Gmail accounts at the same time is simple, though not intuitive.
-To do so, log in to your Connect account first, then follow these directions.
+To do so, log in to your Connect account first, then follow these directions(link is external).
 If you need more help, please contact your Tier 1 support personnel.

 Google uses labels rather than folders and although they look similar, they have distinct differences.
 Remember, you always only have 1 copy of any email in your inbox.
 If you want to organize your inbox into different views, you can apply labels to specific groups of messages.
 Labels can be created, edited and deleted.